 The principle sub-specialties of neurosurgery

-- Paediatric neurosurgery – treatment of children accounts for 10-15% of neurosurgery and includes facial anomalies and congenital spinal defects as well as tumours and other rarer conditions.
+- Paediatric neurosurgery – treatment of children accounts for 10-15 per cent of neurosurgery and includes facial anomalies and congenital spinal defects as well as tumours and other rarer conditions.

 - Neurovascular surgery – surgeons work closely with interventional colleagues dealing with complex aneurysms and abnormal or narrowed blood vessels.

-- Spinal surgery – Due in part to an increased elderly population the sub-specialty account for more than 50% of department workloads.
+- Spinal surgery – due in part to an increased elderly population the subspecialty account for more than 50 per cent of department workloads.

 Neurosurgeons undertake operations for a wide range of conditions affecting the central nervous system spine and peripheral nerves including: